Justice Stephen Breyer, an influential liberal on the Supreme Court, to retire

 Perhaps his most publicly well-known decision came in 2016 when he wrote the court's abortion decision striking down a Texas law, copied in other states, that closed nearly half the clinics in the state without any demonstrable safety justification.
 The decision dispassionately dissected and demolished the state's claim that its motive was to protect women's health and safety.

 As Breyer observed, prior to enactment of the challenged law, abortion was among the safest medical procedures in the state.
-Childbirth, he pointed out, was 14 times more likely to cause death, colonoscopy 10 times more likely, and liposuction 28 times more likely, and yet, none of these other procedures was similarly regulated.
+Childbirth, he pointed out, was 14 times more likely to cause death, colonoscopy 10 times more likely and liposuction 28 times more likely, and yet, none of these other procedures was similarly regulated.
 Instead, as he noted, the Texas law closed 20 clinics, the result being "fewer doctors, longer waiting times, increased crowding and significantly greater travel distances, all of which, when taken together burden a woman's right to choose."

-The decision had no majestic language, but its effect was profound--at the time-- in reaffirming the rights of women to terminate pregnancies.
+The decision had no majestic language, but its effect was profound — at the time — in reaffirming the rights of women to terminate pregnancies.

 Still, in many respects, Breyer's monuments were not so much the decisions that he authored as the decisions that he influenced.